jduggan83/see-a-mess/README.md

 #### Bugs and Ideas

  - more "style" options on each container or a way to pass classes
- - thumbnail image for readmore. remove readmore for all
  - fix how order works with items like jumbotron

  - a map or iframe object